A Reviewer's Guide: Bark for Schools

 "Bark is monitoring X students across Y organizational units."

-These numbers are based on the organizational units or groups your Bark Super Admin has enabled for monitoring.
+These numbers are based on the groups your Bark Super Admin has enabled for monitoring.
 If the number seems low, you may need to reach out to your Bark Super Admin to verify the configuration is set up properly.
-For additional assistance, reach out to us.

 The reports section allows you a glimpse of what is occurring across the groups assigned to you, from a statistical standpoint.